orbitalchicken/Roadmap/README.md

 Cinnamon
 --------

-    - Couldn't find UUID when installing gtile... crash when uninstalling it.
     - Nemo: Add devices to MoveTo/CopyTo context menu
     - Nemo: when the breadcrumb is full, and you use the back button to show the start of it.. the forward button doesn't do anything so you can't get back to the end.
 Also, the last two items on the first page are not clickable.
     - Desklet position is lost after killing MDM